32blit/32blit-sdk/docs/ChromeOS.md

 Chrome OS (Chromebook) uses a Linux virtual machine to run Linux software.
-Once the virtual machine is set up you can follow the the [root Readme](../README.md) and the [Linux](Linux.md) instructions
+Once the virtual machine is set up you can follow the the [General Readme](../README.md) and the [Linux](Linux.md) instructions

 # Installing the Linux Beta